Louisville Truck Accident Lawyer

 - Ask to be transported to the emergency room, even if you suspect that your injuries are minor (only an experienced doctor with the best diagnostic tools and education can determine the extent of your injuries and the current status of your health accurately)

-- contact information concerning all drivers involved in the collision
+- Contact information concerning all involved in the collision, including the negligent driver

-- Information from eyewitnesses, including their name, address, and contact numbers
+- Information from eyewitnesses, including their names, addresses, and contact numbers

 - Photographs of all damaged vehicles and objects